Setting the page heading

 Single question pages need a custom structure for the heading as part of the form itself, while multiple question pages can use the default inherited title.
 This ensures that both types of pages follow accessible design principles while maintaining consistency across the service.

-To access and modify the content page settings, such as the page title, follow these steps:
+To access and modify the page title, follow these steps:

-1. Go to the Portal Management model-driven app in the app launcher.
+1. Go to the Power Pages Management model-driven app.

 Best practices